croservices/cro/docs/reference/cro-http-middleware.md

 The `Cro::HTTP::Middleware::RequestResponse` role requires implementing the `process-requests` and `process-responses` methods, which are passed `Supply` instances containing a stream of requests and responses to process.
-They should, respectively, return a stream of processed requests and responses.
-The `respond` method provided by the role allows for an early response to the request.
-In this case, the response will skip past the `process-responses` method's handler and be emitted after it.
+The `process-requests` method should return a `Supply` that, for each request received, will `emit` either:

+* That request object, perhaps after some tweaks.
+The request object will continue onwards through the pipeline "as normal".
+* A `Cro::HTTP::Response` object, which represents an early response.
+This will be emitted as if it came after the response part of the middleware (and so will not be seen by `process-response`).

+The `process-responses` method receives a `Supply` that will emit responses to be processed.
+It must emit those responses after processing them.

 This role does not implement `Cro::Transform`, since it actually is a way of declaring a pair of transforms that work together with connection state.
 It